3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Always busy, Bui Vien Street Ho Chi Minh City, Vietnam

-WiFi Connection in Vietnam
+Wi-Fi in Vietnam

 HCMC Hours, Tickets and Prices

-We consulted multiple online sources in an attempt to find correct open hours…and often found they were all incorrect.
 Unfortunately, it is just the way it is in Vietnam…so our best advice is to just go with the flow and allow for a bit of flexibility in your plans.

-HCMC Traffic, Scooters and Crossing the Street in Saigon
+HCMC Traffic, Scooters and Crossing the Street

 walking the crazy Streets of Saigon, HCMC, Vietnam

-The key to successfully crossing the street is to walk confidently and steadily while making eye contact with on coming drivers.
-Don’t just step into traffic; wait for a break, then look both ways (even on streets marked as one-way) and keep a consistent pace; drivers will go around you…but only if you don’t panic and stop.
+Don’t just step into traffic; wait for a break, then look both ways (even on streets marked as one-way).
+Keep a consistent pace; drivers will go around you.
+Whatever you do, don’t panic and stop.

 Ho Chi Minh City or Hanoi?

 We would be hard pressed to choose one over the other – they are both fascinating and dramatically different!
-If you’re also traveling to Hanoi, be sure to read our Best Tips on Visiting Hanoi, Vietnam (including amazing Hanoi Food), and check out our comprehensive Hanoi Itinerary

 Lovely alleyway in front of View Rooftop Bar, Saigon, HCMC, Vietnam

-What To Pack For HCMC
+What To Pack for HCMC

 Always a line at Banh Mi 37, Saigon, HCMC, Vietnam

-We have just a few more hacks for things you will want to pack in your backpack or suitcase on your vacation to Vietnam.
+We have just a few more hacks for things you will want to pack in your backpack or suitcase on your vacation to Vietnam!

 Comfortable Clothing

 Vietnam sightseeing is best done in clothing that is loose and breathable.
 I like to wear summer dresses – and Kris wears T-shirts and shorts.
 Flip Flops are fine for short exploration.
-Just remember to bring sunscreen, sunglasses or a wide-brimmed travel hat.
-And, if traveling during the summer, a travel umbrella or packable raincoat is a necessity!

 Anti-Theft Bag for Vietnam